What Is Insomnia?

 Common Pain Relievers.
 When sleeplessness is caused by minor pain, simply taking acetaminophen (Tylenol, generic) or a non-steroidal anti-inflammatory drug (NSAID) such as ibuprofen (Advil, Motrin, generic), can be very helpful without causing any daytime sleepiness.
 The extra "P.M." antihistamine found in combination products is simply an extra, needless chemical in these situations.

-Newer short-acting non-benzodiazepines can induce sleep with fewer side effects than benzodiazepines.
-Both benzodiazepine and non-benzodiazepine sedative hypnotics act on gamma-aminobutyric acid (GABA) receptor sites in the brain, but non-benzodiazepines are more specific in the subunits they target.
-These drugs are now the preferred sedative hypnotic drugs for the treatment of insomnia.
+Non-benzodiazepines (also called “Z” drugs) are the preferred sedative hypnotic drugs for the treatment of insomnia.
 In general, non-benzodiazepine hypnotics are recommended for short-term use (7 - 10 days), and treatment should not exceed 4 weeks.

 Brands.
 Non-benzodiazepine hypnotics currently approved in the United States are:

 Side Effects.
-All of these drugs have fewer morning side effects than the benzodiazepines, including morning sedation and memory loss (although they can occur to some degree).
+Non-benzodiazepines tend to have fewer side effects than other sleep medications.
+However, these drugs can still cause residual morning sedation even if you are feeling fully awake.
 When patients first start taking any of these drugs, they should use caution during morning activities until they are sure how the drug affects them.

 General side effects may include:

-All non-benzodiazepine drugs carry labels warning that that these drugs can cause sleep-related behavior, including driving, making phone calls, and preparing and eating food while asleep.
-(Most cases of sleepwalking and sleep driving likely occur when patients use zolpidem along with alcohol or other drugs or take more than the recommended dose.)
-In addition, severe allergic reactions (anaphylaxis) and facial swelling (angioedema) can occur even the first time one of these drugs is taken.
+All non-benzodiazepine drugs carry labels warning that that these drugs can cause strange sleep-related behavior, including driving, making phone calls, and preparing and eating food while asleep.
+Most cases of sleepwalking and sleep driving likely occur when patients use the drug along with alcohol or other drugs or take more than the recommended dose. .

 Anyone who receives a prescription for these medicines will get a patient medication guide explaining the risks of the drugs and the precautions to take.
 Talk to your doctor if you have any questions concerning these drugs or their potential side effects.